Special Forces Member

 Extra-Curricular Activities:

-• Team sports for physical fitness and teamwork skills.
+• Join team sports for physical fitness and teamwork skills.

-• Community service to develop a sense of service and responsibility.
+• Volunteer for community service to develop a sense of service and responsibility.

 Preparation after high school